tillkaeufer/DuCKLinG/README.md

 The save_all option will allow you to also overplot the posterior of models to the figures.
 For details on the median probable model have a look at [Kaeufer et al. 2024](https://www.aanda.org/articles/aa/pdf/2024/07/aa49936-24.pdf).

+The options for this routine are as follows:

+- preliminary: this can be used if your run just started and the posterior file has only one entry.
+It is a great way to check if the fit is doing what you want.
+- simple: this selects the median probable model on the multinest posterior and not the full posterior.
+The advantage is that you can run it without running any plotting routine before and before the fit is finished.
+The difference to preliminary is that this can be used when the posterior file has multiple entries already.

 If you want to plot the molecular column densities, temperatures and radii this is possible with the follwoing function:

 > python plot_mol_conditions-input.py ./path/to/inputfile